OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 # Introduction

-Any large biodiversity data project requires one or more taxonomies for discovery and data integration purposes, as in "find me records for primates" or "find the IRMNG taxon record for this sequence".
+Any large biodiversity data project requires one or more taxonomies for discovery and data integration purposes, as in "find occurrence records for primates" or "find the IRMNG taxon record for this sequence".
 For example, the GBIF occurrence record database and the NCBI Genbank sequence both have dedicated taxonomy efforts, while Encyclopedia of